rubhiauliatirta/expo-keycloak-auth/README.md

   const keycloakConfiguration = {
     clientId: "your-keycloak-clientId",
     realm: "master", // your realm name
-    url: "https://your.keycloak.url.com/auth", // This is usually an url ending with /auth
+    url: "https://your.keycloak.url.com/auth", // This is usually a url ending with /auth
     scheme: AppConfig.expo.scheme,
   };